MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

    - Use GitHub to collaborate with others, track issues, and manage projects.

+### Ridwan Ayinde

+1. **Improve Github Proficiency**:
+   - Gain confidence in collaborating with others on GitHub.
+   - Learn how to efficiently create and manage repository.
+   - Understand how to create branches, commits, pull requests and its uses.

+2. **Master VS Code for Deployment**:
+   - Learn to use integrated Git features in VS code for better control version.
+   - Practiced writing code, debugging, and running scripts on VS code.

+3. **Problem Solving Skill**:
+   - Learn to ask meaningful questions anytime I am stuck.
+   - Applied problem solving strategy to complete assigned task.

+4. **Understand Asynchronous Collaboration**:
+   - Participate in project by contributing to repository meant for my group.
+   - Understand the ability to work with my team asynchronously.

 ---

 *Each team member is encouraged to add their individual goals below to document